fuad875/customer_support_ticket_system/README.md

 2.What is the difference between State and Props?

+Ans:

-Ans:State: State is internal data of component.it can change within the component.it is use for track dynamic changes like input and clicks
+State: State is internal data of component.it can change within the component.it is use for track dynamic changes like input and clicks

 Props: Props is external data passed to a component.it cannot be changed by the child. it used to pass data from parent to child components.

 3.What is the useState hook, and how does it work?